-Geodes are round, hollow geological rock formations commonly of sedimentary or igneous rock.
-The interiors are often lined with quartz crystals.
-Prized by rock hounds and used for decoration and jewelry, they are found in many parts of the country.
-Idaho, the Gem State, has its share of geodes.
-For those prepared for rock hounding in Idaho's scenic, rugged and mineral-rich back country, there is a supply of geodes available.
+Geodes are round, hollow geological rock formations commonly made of sedimentary or igneous rock.
+The interiors of geodes are often lined with quartz crystals.
+Prized by rock hounds and used for decoration and jewelry, geodes are found in many parts of the United States.
+There are many types of geodes and other rocks in Idaho, which is also known as the Gem State.
+For those prepared for rock hounding in the state's scenic, rugged and mineral-rich backcountry, there is a supply of geodes and Idaho thunder eggs available.

 Locate areas in Idaho where geodes are likely to be found.
-There are several books available on the minerals of Idaho and where they are located.
-You can also go to the Idaho Department of Lands website under "Gemstone and Rock" information for a list of gemstones by county.
-See the Resource section for more information.
+There are several books available on minerals and rocks in Idaho and where they are located.
+There are also several websites that provide this information, along with lists of gemstones by county.

 Locate good hunting areas once you reach your destination.
 Look in volcanic ash beds, and also check gravel deposits and rock formations containing limestone.
 Geodes congregate in "beds," and most will be found in the rocky, desert areas of Idaho.